HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       adminDN: "CN=Admin,OU=UNIT,O=ORG,C=US"
 ```

+Refer to [Extracting and formatting the DN for OpenSearch](#extracting-and-formatting-the-dn-for-opensearch) for instructions on how to obtain and format this value.

 If you need to specify multiple DNs, provide each DN in the required OpenSearch format and separate them with a semicolon (`;`).

 ```yaml
 configuration: